lrkrol/SEREEGA/docs/README.md

 This is of course unrealistic and defeats the entire purpose of even simulating multiple epochs in the first place.

-We can add variability to the signal by indicating allowed _deviations_ and specific _slopes_.
+We can add variability to the signal by indicating allowed random _deviations_ or _shifts_ as well as specific _slopes_.
 A deviation of 50 ms for our peak latency allows this latency to vary +/- 50 ms between trials, following a normal distribution with the indicated deviation being the six-sigma range.

 ```matlab
 erp.peakLatencyDv = 50;